migeruhito/sagenb/README.rst

   a clear web server API, so that different web clients could be implemented.

-* Increment maintainability.
+* Improve maintainability.

-* Increment security, both in the WebApp and in the sage_server interactions.
+* Improve security, both in the WebApp and in the sage_server interactions.

-* Increment scalability.
+* Improve scalability.

 * Python 3 migration.

 Status
 ======

 * Notebook startup procedure has been changed.
-No need for intermediate files generation.
+No need for intermediate startup code files.
 Standalone command interface.
 Debug mode added.
 Work in progress.

 * Sage server interface partially isolated (except interact mechanism).
-No need for intermediate files generation.
+No need for intermediate code files.
 Code is passed directly to the Sage server.
 Sage initialization left to the sage_server interface.
   Work in progress.